-SMC's TigerSwitch 10/100/1000 SMC8124PL2 is an intelligent Layer 2 PoE switch with 24 10/100/1000BASE-T ports, two of which are combination ports that are shared with two SFP transceiver slots (see Figure 1-1, Ports 23-24).
+The TigerSwitch 10/100/1000, SMC8126L2, is an intelligent Layer 2 switch with 26 10/100/1000BASE-T ports, four of which are combination ports that are shared with four SFP transceiver slots (see Figure 1-1, Ports 21-24).

-The switch includes an SNMP-based management agent embedded on the main board, which supports both in-band and out-of-band management access.
+The SMC8126L2 includes an SNMP-based management agent embedded on the main board, which supports both in-band and out-of-band access for managing the switch.

-It can easily enhance your network with full support for Spanning Tree Protocol, multicast switching, and virtual LANs.
-It brings order to poorly performing networks by segregating them into separate broadcast domains with IEEE 802.1Q compliant VLANs, and empowers multimedia applications with multicast switching and CoS services.
+The switch can easily tame your network with full support for Spanning Tree Protocol, Multicast Switching, and Virtual LANs.
+It brings order to poorly performing networks by segregating them into separate broadcast domains with IEEE 802.1Q compliant VLANs, empowers multimedia applications with multicast switching and CoS services.